-Regional Water Board staff will review and respond to each Statement of Intent.
+North Coast Water Board staff will review and respond to each Statement of Intent.
 The Board will then prioritize efforts in the Garcia River Watershed, based on its general estimates of relative threat to water quality.
 Highest priority will be assigned on an ownership by ownership basis to those sites identified as having the highest existing discharge or potential discharge of sediment to a watercourse that supports fisheries.